nbigaouette/sorting/README.md

 are not apparent on a log plot.
 The scale can be toggle between regular and log scale by pressing "l" from inside the matplotlib window.

+Interesting conclusions from these implementations:

+ * At large `N`, the fastest is, obviously, quicksort, followed by merge sorts.
+ * At large `N`, the slowest are bubble sorts.
+The optimized versions are faster but not by much.
+This clearly shows that, while algorithms can be tweaked to speed them, their scaling will stay the same.
+Further speed increase should be obtained by changing algorithm altogether.
+ * At small `N` (up to N ~ 100), the fastest is the insertion sort.
+This shows that for small problems, a simple algorithm is preferable as it is simpler to implement and has lower overhead.
+ * The best overall algorithm in this case is quicksort as it's either the fastest (at large `N`) or almost the fastest (at small `N`).

 ## Notes
 Values are either swapped (using *std::swap()*) or moved (using *memmove()*).
 One has to make